plzm/rag-vector-agent-semantic-kernel/labs/lab1/readme-vs.md

 1. Demonstrate how to add Semantic Kernel to an existing application
 2. Use Semantic Kernel to chat with the Azure OpenAI LLM
-3. Define a prompt template and use it in an application
+3. Define a semantic function and use it in an application
 4. Recognize the need for short term memory and how to add it

 ## Prerequisites